CountMurphy/QTalarm/README.md

 Windows users will have to compile the program with the QT creator IDE (or download the binaries off the downloads page)

+Screen shots and more information on the [offical web page!](https://random-hackery.net/qtalarm)

 Features
 ========